 In addition to the guilty pleas related to pet scams, Osborne pleaded guilty to previous unrelated charges of extortion, and for taking money for rental properties in St. John's and Halifax that didn't exist.

 Lawyers give joint recommendation for sentencing

-The Crown's submissions noted that Osborne had two prior convictions, but that this was her first time in jail.
+The Crown's submissions noted Osborne had two prior convictions but this was her first time in jail.

 Osborne pleaded guilty to charges related to 12 victims — most of which were related to pet scams — with a total of $11,370 taken from them.

 She was originally facing 55 charges.
 The rest of those charges were withdrawn by the Crown.

 The Crown and defence put forward a joint recommendation of 33 months in prison, with restitution for the individuals, and a DNA order.

 The Crown attorney said identity fraud and extortion are considered serious offences, and that a significant degree of planning went into the frauds.